onedebos/data-structures-and-algorithms/README.md

-# Linked List in Ruby
+# Data structures and Algorithms in Ruby

-Here's my implementation of the Linked List data structure in Ruby.
+Here's my implementation of the Linked List, Stacks and Queues data structures in Ruby.

 ## Written by
 - [Adebola](https://github.com/onedebos/)